The vision behind the change

 One reason is that many of us already call it ‘Cascades’.
 We say, ‘I go to Cascades.’
 Because it is how we self-describe already, it seems like a natural fit.

 Additionally, when praying about our name, Pastor Alex sensed God saying ‘Cascades’ was the name He wanted.

 Jesus is the Living Water and our souls, our city, and world are like dried out canyons desperately thirsting for Him.

 God wants to renew not only us, not only our church, not only our city; He has come to renew all of His creation.
 ‘Cascades’ with the ’s’ paints a beautiful picture of multiple points where Living Waters cascades down.
 This is our ultimate prayer that the One who promises rivers of living water will pour from them so pour His tangible presence and power into our city and renew it for His glory and our great joy!

 Practically how does this work?

-Cascade Gospel Chapel will continue to exist as a Society, but we have a ‘do business as‘ permit as Cascades Church. and are waiting for the permit.
+Cascade Gospel Chapel will continue to exist as a Society, but we have a ‘do business as‘ permit as Cascades Church.
 This means writing a cheque to Cascades Church will be the same as writing a cheque to Cascade Gospel Chapel.
+Either will work.

 Additionally, our social media accounts will transition to @cascades.church and our new website url will be www.cascadeschurch.ca.
 Our old url, cascadegospelchapel.com, it will automatically redirect you to the new one.